Tom Mabe Volunteer of the Year Award

 Become a Volunteer

 The Valero Texas Open wouldn’t be possible without the more than 2,000 volunteers that help put on the tournament.
-Because of their efforts, the Valero Texas Open is able to raise significant amounts of money for charity... $15M in 2019 alone.
+Because of their efforts, the Valero Texas Open is able to raise significant amounts of money for charity... a record-breaking $16M in 2021.
 Please help us give back to the community by becoming a volunteer.